avaneev/prvhash/README.md

 ## Minimal PRNG for Everyday Use ##

-The core hash function can be easily integrated into your applications, to be used as an effective PRNG.
+The core function can be easily integrated into your applications, to be used as an effective PRNG.
 The period of this minimal PRNG is at least 2<sup>159</sup>.
 The initial parameters can be varied at will, and won't "break" the PRNG.
 Setting only the `Seed` value guarantees a random start point within the whole PRNG period, with at least 2<sup>64</sup> spacing.